tintulip/website-infra/README.md

 Manages infrastructure for team mozart.

 ## Assumptions
+The following resources have been created manually through a protected end point.

 - State bucket to already have been created.
 - IAM user and role
-- Role has s3 policy attached to it.
+- Role has an amazon managed `AmazonS3FullAccess` policy attached to it.
 - IAM user Secret and Access Key stored in GitHub Secrets.